“I used to cycle through disbelief, shame, anger. Now I just show compassion and move on,” she added.

 I feel I don’t have enough time during any given day.
 At least not enough to do what I want, when I want to do it.
 This is why my blogging has efforts have fallen by the wayside.

 Wife.
 Kids.
 Work.
 Eat.
 Commute.
 Sleep.
 These are the priorities in order.
 Wife.
 Kids.
 Work.
 Eat.
 Commute.
 Sleep.

-Commuting and working are dedicate blocks of time.
+Commuting and working are dedicated blocks of time.
 The commute is not fixed in its length.
-It can take up at take about 2 1/2 hours a day.
-An if there is an incident on Caltrain, add another 90 minutes to that time.
+It can take up to 2 1/2 hours a day.
+And if there is an incident on Caltrain, add another 90 minutes to that time.
 I try not to take my work home with me, but my job is easily accessible through any device.this makes it easy to read and answer work issues.